joshcanhelp/josh-to-11/input/symlinked/posts/2010-10-06-cause-for-alarm.md

 ---
-title: "Cause for Alarm?"
+title: Cause for Alarm?
-excerpt: "I was informed that Europe was on alert and later learned that the State Department probably would be releasing an alert.
-A quick news search found countless articles about heightened security, new intelligence, and possible targets."
+excerpt: 'I was informed that Europe was on alert and later learned that the State Department probably would be releasing an alert.
+A quick news search found countless articles about heightened security, new intelligence, and possible targets.'
-modified: 2019-06-29 20:49:35
+modified: 2019-06-29T20:49:35.000Z
+wpid: 152
-tags: ["Paris"]
+tags:
+  - Paris
 featured_img: /_images/2010/10/IMG_0610-1-e1561841352894-150x150.jpg
-wpid: 152
 ---